dunglas/symfony-docker/README.md

 ## License

-Symfony Docker is available under the MIT License.
+PHP Docker is available under the MIT License.

 ## Credits
 This project is a fork of [symfony-docker](https://github.com/dunglas/symfony-docker) trimmed and simplified for plain php use.
 Credits to [Kévin Dunglas](https://dunglas.fr) and [Maxime Helias](https://twitter.com/maxhelias).